 Select a Topic

 The easiest way to make sure you’re writing an essay that will get read is by selecting a topic people are interested in.
-For example, say you wanted to write about why Donald Trump should or shouldn’t be president.
+For example, write my essay for me would suggest, say you wanted to write about why Donald Trump should or shouldn’t be president.
 Of course, everyone has their own opinion on that matter, but it’s not necessarily something people care about reading long-form essays about; there is simply too much political bias around it for any one person’s argument to hold weight.

 Create an Outline